Cobalt

 - Corrosion of alloys and magnets.

-Even slightly elevated levels can lead to significant growth reduction, while highly elevated levels can cause coral bleaching and tissue loss.
-Cobalt can be bound with iron-based adsorbents (GFO)5, organic cobalt compounds are likely to bind to activated carbon.
+Cobalt can be bound with iron-based adsorbers (GFO)5, organic cobalt compounds are very likely to bind to activated carbon.

 Cobalt deficiency is rare: In such cases, cobalt should be regularly dosed (with Oceamo Custom Elements).

-Cobalt should never be dosed based on a “not detectable” result of an ICP-OES analysis, as there is a risk of overdosing!
+Cobalt should never be added on the basis of an ‘undetectable’ result from an ICP-OES analysis, as there is a risk of overdosing!

 Freshwater